 - 1. The nature and seriousness of the allegations set forth in the complaint; - 2.
 Whether the respondent has been the subject of past complaints; - 3.
-The potential harm that may result if the complaint is withdrawn; - 4.
-Whether a safe and non-discriminatory environment will exist at NFC if the complaint is withdrawn; and - 5.
-The rights of those involved, including the right of the respondent to receive notice of the allegations as required by the Family Educational Rights and Privacy Act ("FERPA") and other applicable laws.
+The potential harm that may result if the complaint is withdrawn; and - 4.
+Whether a safe and non-discriminatory environment will exist at NFC if the complaint is withdrawn.

 Complainants should be aware that NFC has a responsibility to investigate and take action when it becomes aware of information that suggests violations of Title IX are occurring at NFC.
-Thus, NFC may choose to continue its investigation or notify law enforcement if necessary to comply with Title IX.
+Thus, NFC may choose to continue its investigation and notify law enforcement if necessary to comply with Title IX.

-c.
+d.
 Privacy and Confidentiality